snowkeep/teeth-fvtt/README.md

 To install a system, follow these instructions:

 1. Start FVTT and browse to the Game Systems tab in the Configuration and Setup menu
-2. Select the Install System button and enter the following URL: `https://raw.githubusercontent.com/snowkeep/teeth-fvtt/main/system.json`
+2. Select the Install System button and search for "TEETH"
 3. Click Install and wait for installation to complete

 ## Documentation